tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

  the original value and return results in the new one

-As you can see, it reduces surprises and eases the cognitional context load of the programmer as we do not really need to worry about the state of the entire program but just local state (input) of the function.
+As you can see, it reduces surprises and eases the cognitional context load of the programmer as we do not  need to worry about the state of the entire program but just the local state (input) of the function.

-It also there is common expectation that if you call the function with the same arguments, it will return the same results.
+There is a common expectation that if you call the function with the same arguments, it will return the same results.
 However, that is not always the case:
  - reading the same file, with the same filename, might produce a different result if the file was updated
  - calling function that returns current time should return different time during each call
  - etc

-These edge cases usually creep in from environment (boundaries with the environment) and a keen functional practioner could actually work around these by introducing Environment or Context states but for practical purposes in is more work than it is worth.
+These edge cases usually creep in from the environment (boundaries with the environment) and a keen functional practitioner could work around these by introducing Environment or Context states but for practical purposes it is more work than it is worth.

 The implications above often lead to code structure that looks like this: